damonwang/isosurfacing/writeup/index.rst

 2. use `Cython`_

-I implemented these suggestions in four phases:
+So I implemented them.

-1. mimic the suggested data structure using Numpy's logical indexing
-2. port to Cython
-3. port to C using Cython's seamless FFI and implement the full data structure (forthcoming)
-4. demonstrate the improved speed by writing an interactive topographical map in WxPython (forthcoming)

 The code for this project is available on GitHub_

 .. code-block:: bash

     git clone git@github.com:damonwang/isosurfacing.git

+Note that the git repository is contaminated by files from an interactive WxPython topo map application that I meant to implement on top of my new and improved isocontour code.
+That's probably not going to happen.

 .. _Marching Cubes: http://en.wikipedia.org/wiki/Marching_cubes
 .. _Shen96: http://ieeexplore.ieee.org/iel3/4271/12277/00568121.pdf?arnumber=568121